 Communities

 Communities are described by an extensible collection of facets.
-Two facets are defined in this ontology, a location facet that limits the community to people at a particular location and an activity facet that limits the community to people performing a particular activity.
+Two facets are defined in this ontology, a location facet that limits the community to people at a particular location and categorizationfacet that restrictsthe community to people in a particular category such as mothers and toddlers or commuters.

 Communities also have a broader/narrower structure.
 The community of commuters from a particular village is part of the community of the village as a whole.
+The properties dcterms:partOf and dcterms:hasPart are used to represent this structure.

 Projects

 Projects are activities.
 They are a very general concept with a wide variety of potential application and consequent opportunities for a rich vocabulary for describing them.
-They appear in two roles in this ontology; firstly as the cause of impacts on communities and secondly as activities to mitigate the effects of those impacts.
-Projects intended to mitigate the effect of another project, may themselves have further impacts on communities.
+They appear in two roles in this ontology; firstly as a cause of impacts and secondly as activities to mitigate the effects of impacts.
+Projects intended to mitigate the effect of another project, may themselves have further impacts.

-This ontology provides no vocabulary for modelling projects in any detail beyond the properties common to all resources and those included in the core concept diagram.
+A project can be a source of resources for other projects.
+For example, a large construction project might resource a fund which in turns resources other projects and activities.

+This ontology provides only a limited vocabulary for describing projects.

 Project Proposals

-A project proposal is the action of proposing a project.
+A proposal is the action of making or submitting a proposal..
 A proposal may be proposed by one or more agents and may be described by one or more documents or a document set.
-A project proposal may request resources from a fund.
+A project proposal may request resources from a fund or other source of resources.
 A proposal may be accepted or rejected.

 Funds

-Funds may have structure, with an overall fund being divided into multiple sub-funds to spend on particular kinds of project, e.g. projects located in particular areas or addressing particular categories of impact.
+Funds are a source of resource.
+They may have structure, with an overall fund being divided into multiple sub-funds to spend on particular kinds of project, e.g. projects located in particular areas or addressing particular categories of impact.

 Funds will typically have an amount of money to be spent and a schedule for spending that money.